internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 # Sitemap Generator Quickstart

 This document serves to familiarize the *Contributor* with Sitemap Generator by showing how to build and run it from source in a local build environment (*Environment*).
 This software builds the [Geoconnex Sitemap](https://geoconnex.us/iow/sitemap).
-This is used to load the [Namespaces](/namespaces/) directory crawlable index of all geoconnex.us based IRIs.
+This is used to load the [Namespaces](/namespaces/) directory to a crawlable index of all geoconnex.us based IRIs.

 # Prerequisites